codersantosh/coder-customizer-framework/readme.txt

 == Description ==

 Coder customizer framework allows theme developers to add customizer to their theme in easy, standard and advanced way.
+You can also found this plugin in [github](https://github.com/codersantosh/coder-customizer-framework)

 Available control types ( fields )